alirezavalizade/tvmaze/README.md

 # Hey reviewer!
-This is applications logic created by state machines
+This is the applications logic created by state machines

 ![app-logic-overview](./public/app-logic-overview.gif?raw=true)